-Nautel sets digital input defaults prior to shipping.
+Nautel sets remote input defaults prior to shipping.
 See the NX100 Pre-installation Manual for details.
-If necessary, re-configure the digital inputs as follows:
+If necessary, re-configure the remote inputs as follows:

-Figure 2.92: Remote I/O Input Parameters
+Figure 2.94: Remote I/O Input Parameters

-- 1. On the left side of the page, select the desired digital input (1 through 16) from the list.
-Note: you can configure digital inputs 1 through 16 for one of a variety of control inputs. - 2.
-On the right side of the page, assign a name to the digital input by pressing the Channel bar and selecting one of the following options: - Not Assigned has no effect on transmitter operation, regardless of logic level. - RF On/Off tells the system to provide RF power, if possible (same as pressing the RF On or the Rf Off button on the AUI). - Reset causes a system reset. - Inc/Dec RF Power tells the system to increase (if possible) or decrease output carrier power. - Main Exciter selects the main exciter to operate the transmitter. - Auto Exciter Changeover sets the exciter changeover function to operate automatically.
+- 1. On the left side of the page, select the desired remote input (1 through 16) from the list.
+Note: you can configure remote inputs 1 through 16 for one of a variety of control inputs. - 2.
+On the right side of the page, assign a name to the digital input by pressing the Channel bar and selecting one of the following options: - Not Assigned has no effect on transmitter operation, regardless of logic level. - RF On/Off tells the system to provide RF power, if possible (same as pressing the RF On or the Rf Off button on the AUI). - Reset causes a system reset. - Inc/Dec RF Power tells the system to increase (if possible) or decrease output carrier power. - Main Exciter selects the main exciter to operate the transmitter. - Auto Changeover enables (on)/disables (off) the automatic exciter changeover function.

-- Scheduler On/Off- enables/disables the automatic mode scheduler. - Max Power Lockout 1 8 selects the associated power lockout limit (1 8) as active (functions regardless of local/remote mode). - Preset: (name) selects the appropriate operating preset as active. - 3.
+- Scheduler On/Off- enables (on)/disables (off) the automatic mode scheduler. - Max Power Lockout 1 8 selects the associated power lockout limit (1 8) as active (functions regardless of local/remote mode).
+NOTE: If multiple inputs are activated simultaneously, the lockout of least power will be activated. - Preset: (name) selects the appropriate operating preset as active. - 3.
 The Level bar displays the input's current logic level (1 or 0). - 4.
-Configure the active/inactive control for each of the 16 digital inputs.
+Configure the active/inactive control for each of the 16 remote inputs.
 Press the arrow beside the Control bar to display the following drop-down menu options: - Rising Edge, Turn On/Reset/Set To A/Set To B. Logic '1' (high or rising edge) activates the input (or causes a reset, as appropriate). - Falling Edge, Turn On/Reset/Set To A/Set To B. Logic '0' (low or trailing edge) activates the input (or causes a reset, as appropriate). - Rising Edge, Turn Off.
 Logic '1' (high or rising edge) de-activates the input. - Falling Edge, Turn Off.
 Logic '0' (low or trailing edge) de-activates the input. - Falling Edge, Toggle.
 Logic '0' (low or trailing edge) de-activates the input; next logic '0' (low or trailing edge) activates the input. - Rising Edge, Toggle.
 Logic '1' (high or rising edge) activates the input; next logic '1' (high or rising edge) de-activates the input. - Rising Edge, Turn On/Set To B. Falling Edge Turn Off/Set To A. Logic '1' (high or rising edge) activates the input; logic '0' (low or trailing edge) de-activates the input. - Falling Edge, Turn On/Set To B. Rising Edge Turn Off/Set to A. Logic '0' (low or trailing edge) activates the input; logic '1' (high or rising edge) de-activates the input. - Active High, Increase.
 Logic '1' (high) causes a power increase or turns on the feature. - Active Low, Increase.
 Logic '0' (low) causes a power increase. - Active High, Decrease.
 Logic '1' (high) causes a power decrease. - Active Low, Decrease.
 Logic '0' (low) causes a power decrease. - Active High, Turn On.
 Logic '1' (high) activates the input. - Active Low, Turn On.
 Logic '0' (low) activates the input. - 5.
 When the input settings are complete, press Apply to accept and activate these changes or press Cancel to cancel them and return to the previous settings. - 6.
 To exit the page, press X (top right).